You’re just starting out as a physician, and the idea of having your own private practice seems enticing.

 Many of the advantages to joining a group become disadvantages when looking into starting your own practice.

-The biggest drawback to going it alone is not only startup costs but a number of overhead costs it takes to run the business:
+Therefore, one of the biggest drawbacks to going at it alone is not only startup costs but several overhead costs it takes to run the business.

 Operating Expenses